dhh1128/codecraft.co/good-code-is-balanced.md

 [...]
 On the other hand, it is possible to be too passionate about performance; optimizing the performance of the dev team (by decreasing coding and testing time) is often a better business choice than optimizing execution speed in ways that make code more complex and harder to verify.
 I have encountered performance zealots disqualifying a perfectly good design on the grounds that it’s not performant enough in a use case that only 2 customers on the entire planet would ever care about.
 Not smart.
 As I’ve said many times, good code is balanced. [...]

 ---

-Are You Losing Enough Battles? | Codecraft (2013-03-05 08:35:59)

-[...]
-It means we’re grounded in reality rather than ivory tower imagination.
-It means we value balance and pragmatism over theoretical perfection, and it helps build a healthy regard for the needs of [...]

----